Home » Social learning » Networks

 - The next series of papers address different aspects of working together - team building, communities of practice and learning groups.

-- Finally, links are provided to institutional approaches for working across groups and organisations, including boundary organisations.
+- Finally, links are provided to institutional approaches for working across groups and organisations, including partnerships and boundary organisations.

 - Achieving individual and collective goals: ICTs, capacities and networksThis article considers the collective capabilities of networks in relation to their use of ICTs, information and knowledge management.
 As the authors, Peter Ballantyne and Denise Clarke, point out ICTs can enable networks and their members to achieve their aims more effectively, and are often part of the ‘offer’ that a network makes to its members.